s-murfy/StrikeSlipDef/README.md

 tekr_lon, tekr_lat: location where surface displacement is calculated.
                     Unit: Degrees

+## Output
-Four files are produced by StrikeSlipDef, all filenames contain the depth of the source in place of the asterisk  :
+Three files are produced by StrikeSlipDef, all filenames contain the depth of the source in place of the asterisk  :

 obs_tekr_\*.dat     : contains the surface displacement at position  pzn_lon,pzn_lat due to 1m shear dislocation at each source.